Big investments in stores and in tech pay off at Target

-MINNEAPOLIS (AP) — Heavy investments in stores and technology are paying off at Target, which is reporting strong second-quarter numbers across the board.
+MINNEAPOLIS (AP) — Heavy investments in stores and its online operations are paying off at Target, which reported strong numbers across the board in the second quarter.

-Same-store sales rose 6.5 percent, the greatest increase in 13 years.
-Traffic in stores rose 6.4 percent, the highest since 2008 when it first started releasing that measure.
+Sales at stores opened at least a year, a key measure for a retailer’s health, rose 6.5 percent, the strongest growth in 13 years.
+Traffic in stores and online rose 6.4 percent, the strongest showing since 2008 when it first started releasing that information.

-It also raised its annual earnings expectations.
+Online sales soared 41 percent, surging past the 28 percent jump in the previous quarter.

-The Minneapolis retailer on Wednesday reported a profit of $799 million, or $1.49 per share.
-Earnings, adjusted for pretax gains, came to $1.47 per share, which is 7 cents better than Wall Street expected, according to a Investment Research survey.
+It also raised its annual earnings expectations Wednesday.

 Most Read Business Stories